 Nepal: In Kathmandu enjoy breakfast and farewell dinners.
 Only breakfast is provided in Pokhara.

-Bhutan:All meals are included in the package price.
+Bhutan:All breakfast are included in the package price in city.
 Local Bhutanese restaurants and eateries serve continental, Indian and Bhutanese dishes.
 Bhutanese dishes are usually made with chilies, cheese, meat, mushrooms, red rice and buck wheat.